brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 ---
 layout: post
 title: "Bulk Association Creation in Rails"
-excerpt: "During development of an application I stumbled across a situation where my produced N+1 queries and I improved it drastically."
+excerpt: "During development of an application I stumbled across a situation where it produced N+1 queries and I set out on an adventure improve it."
 tags:
     - Rails
     - Ruby